Royal Caribbean Cruises (NYSE:RCL) Issues Earnings Results

-Royal Caribbean Cruises (NYSE:RCL – Get Rating) announced its quarterly earnings results on Tuesday.
-The company reported ($1.12) EPS for the quarter, beating the consensus estimate of ($1.37) by $0.25, Briefing.com reports.
-Royal Caribbean Cruises had a negative return on equity of 56.86% and a negative net margin of 24.39%.
-The company had revenue of $2.60 billion for the quarter, compared to the consensus estimate of $2.61 billion.
-During the same quarter last year, the company posted ($4.78) earnings per share.
-The company’s revenue for the quarter was up 165.0% compared to the same quarter last year.
+Royal Caribbean Cruises (NYSE:RCL – Get Rating) issued its quarterly earnings data on Tuesday.
+The company reported ($1.12) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($1.37) by $0.25, Briefing.com reports.
+The business had revenue of $2.60 billion during the quarter, compared to the consensus estimate of $2.61 billion.
+Royal Caribbean Cruises had a negative net margin of 24.39% and a negative return on equity of 56.86%.
+The firm’s quarterly revenue was up 165.0% compared to the same quarter last year.
+During the same period in the prior year, the firm posted ($4.78) EPS.

 Royal Caribbean Group operates a fleet of cruise ships.
 It also operates as a global cruise company, which controls and operates the following global cruise brands: Royal Caribbean International, Celebrity Cruises, Silversea Cruises, and Hapag-Lloyd Cruises.
 The firm also holds interest in TUI Cruises, Pullmantur, and SkySea Cruises brands.